jeffreycassidy/BlueLink/README.md

 Once the core files are made, you can proceed to Examples/ and compile the examples using the instructions there.

-NOTE: The new version of Mambo requires GLIBC v >2.15, which is not yet standard on some Linux distros (incl Debian Wheezy).
+NOTE: The new version of Systemsim requires GLIBC v >2.15, which is not yet standard on some Linux distros (incl Debian Wheezy).
 For Debian Wheezy, the problem can be solved by installing GLIBC 2.19 from Sid (you must edit your dpkg sources.list), though that broke ModelSim's GUI (at least if using Altera edition; solution was to use two VMs).